syncfusion-content/wpf-docs/wpf/SfDataGrid/Styles-and-Templates.md

 </tr>
 </table>

-### Apply Visual Style to SfDataGrid
+### Apply VisualStyle to SfDataGrid

-Any built-in themes can applied to the SfDataGrid by setting VisualStyle attached property of the SfSkinManager.
-In the below code example shows how to apply the theme for SfDatagrid control
+Any built-in themes can be applied to SfDataGrid by setting VisualStyle attached property of the SfSkinManager.
+To apply theme for SfDatagrid control, follow the code example:

 {% tabs %}
 {% highlight xaml %}